IsakDalberg/IsakDalberg/README.md

-- Code!
-- Miracle Bread Co-Founder
+Miracle Bread Co-Founder | Contact: dalbergisak@gmail.com
--
-- Contact: dalbergisak@gmail.com

 <!---
 IsakDalberg/IsakDalberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.